Pier Angelo Soldini

 Pier Angelo Soldini (25 May 1910 – 12 July 1974) was an Italian novelist, essayist and journalist.

 Born in Castelnuovo Scrivia, in 1935 Soldini won a special Viareggio Prize for best first work thanks to his debut novel Alghe e meduse.
 In 1937, he won the Bagutta Prize for the book Sole e bandiere.

-Soldini collaborated as a journalist with various publications, and was editorial director of the publishing house Palazzi.
+Soldini collaborated as a journalist with various publications and was the editorial director of the publishing house Palazzi.
 He died on 12 July 1974 in Volpedo, where he was spending his holidays.